SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 1. **Non-empty**

-   1. Report Data Action - Reports data and/or events with the SuppressResponse flag set to FALSE
+   1. Report Data Action: Reports data and/or events with the SuppressResponse flag set to FALSE
-   2. Status Response - Indicates a successful report or an error, the latter of which ends the interaction
+   2. Status Response: Indicates a successful report or an error, the latter of which ends the interaction

 2. **Empty**

-   1. Report Data Action - A report that has no data or events with the SuppressResponse flag set to TRUE, meaning no Status Response.
+   1. Report Data Action: A report that has no data or events with the SuppressResponse flag set to TRUE, meaning no Status Response.

 ### Subscription Interaction Restrictions